Key Takeaways

 Why RAG for Document Search?

 The business problem: Searching thousands of invoices, purchase orders, and contracts by natural language.
 When a CFO asks "Show me all shipments from Acme Corp delayed in Q4," traditional keyword search fails.
+With 39% of invoices containing errors [Industry Research 2024], finding and analyzing documents quickly is essential.

 Why traditional search fails: